meet the team

-Over the past 25 years Michele has had the opportunity to work with incredible ministries spanning from Illinois to California.
-With an assortment of job descriptions and a diversity of age groups, Michele has been strengthened by this experience and training and feels compelled to give that away to others.
+Over the past 25 years Michele has had the opportunity to work with ministries spanning from Illinois to California.
+With an assortment of job descriptions and a diversity of age groups, Michele has been equipped by this experience and training and feels compelled to pass that on to others.
 Her passion for developing leaders is what brought her to Ohio in 2006.

-Michele is married to Charles Thompson and they have twin daughters, Acelynn and Adrianna.
+Michele is married to Charles Thompson who is a Critical Care RN and they have twin daughters, Acelynn and Adrianna.

 Beth is the lead pastor and planter of The Table, a multiethnic church in the Seattle area that serves a community with over 135 different nationalities represented.
 She holds a Master’s degree in Ministry Leadership from Northwest University and a doctorate in Organizational Leadership from Southeastern University.
 Beth enjoys training and equipping the next generation of ministry leaders in her development work.